-The ideal candidate must have an awarded Ph.D. in synthetic organic chemistry or medicinal chemistry.
-The ability to independently analyze, interpret and communicate results along with laboratory maintenance is required.
+The ideal candidate will have an awarded Ph.D. in chemical biology, cell or molecular biology, neuroscience or similar, with experience culturing, differentiating and characterizing iPSCs.
+The ability to independently analyze, interpret and communicate results along with standard laboratory maintenance skills is required.
 Excellent organizational skills and familiarity with government-funded research reporting, as well as health and safety requirements, are essential.

 Stay current with the literature and apply new methodology to the research project as appropriate.